ImanZP/ImanZP/README.md

 🧑‍💻 I'm currently learning and working with Python, C++, C, TypeScript, JavaScript, and React.

-🎨 Outside of coding, I also have a background in digital art, so I'm always looking for ways to bring creativity into the things I build.

-🚀 I'm excited about continuing to learn, build interactive projects, and use technology to turn ideas into experiences!
+🎨 I'm excited about continuing to learn, build interactive projects, and use design to turn ideas into experiences!